rage/java-programming/data/osa-2/4-metodit.md

 <!-- Kutsutaan metodia `tervehdi` siten, että parametrin `montakoKertaa` arvoksi asetetaan ensimmäisellä kutsulla `1` ja toisella kutsulla `3`. -->

-We will call the method `greed` with different values.
+We will call the method `greet` with different values.
 The parameter `numOfTimes` is assigned the value `1`on the first call, and `3`on the second.

 <!-- ```java
 public static void main(String[] args) {